Making Your Health a Priority

 SOME TIPS TO GET STARTED

-A great way to keep organized and accountable is keeping a journal or calendar that you can reference daily.
+- Schedule your new habits into your life: a great way to keep organized and accountable is keeping a journal or calendar that you can reference daily.
 Plan out time slots for exercise or meal prep.

-Pack your fridge and pantry with healthy options that you can reach for on the go.
+- Change your environment: pack your fridge and pantry with healthy options that you can reach for on the go.

-Focus on the new behaviour you want to achieve, not the outcome.
+- Create habits, not results: focus on the new behaviour you want to achieve, not the outcome.
 For example, if you want to lose ten pounds by summer, focus on eating clean and exercising.
 That’s more effective than just focusing on a number on the scale.

-Park your car a little farther from where you need to go, and walk the rest of the way.
+- Remember that small things can make a big difference: park your car a little farther from where you need to go, and walk the rest of the way.
 Take the stairs instead of the elevator.
 Think of each step as working toward a healthier you.
 Ditch the diet drinks and drink water instead.

 When people think of a healthier lifestyle, they tend to think of just physical health.
 Your mental health is also a key component of your overall health and wellness.
 Physical and mental health are very closely linked.
 If you have poor mental health, you are at greater risk for developing chronic health conditions, and people with chronic health conditions are at a greater risk of developing mental health issues.
 Maintaining good physical health can have a significant impact on mental health.
 Regular physical exercise increases the release of endorphins in the brain, which help to improve symptoms of anxiety and depression, relieve tension in the body, reduce stress, and increase overall mood.